ahegel/udacity-full-stack-nanodegree/3 Logs Analysis/README.md

 # Logs Analysis with SQL

-This project builds an internal reporting tool for a newspaper website that determines what kinds of articles the site's readers like.
+In this project, I build an internal reporting tool for a newspaper website that determines what kinds of articles the site's readers like.
 I use SQL to analyze a database with over a million rows and answer queries with the data.

 This project is part of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).